Check Di2 shifter battery level and replace it

 There are two ways to check the shifter’s battery level - the first is using the E-Tube Cyclist mobile app, and the other method involves pressing buttons on the shifters itself.

-My favourite method is to use the buttons on the shift lever itself, so I’ll show that first.
+My personal favourite method is to use the buttons on the shift lever itself, so I’ll show that first.

 This method is by far the quickest and easiest, and it lets you check the battery level on a Di2 wireless shift lever in under a second.